Biography Antoni Gaudi - Barcelona's famous modernist architect

 Where did Gaudí get his inspiration?
 When Gaudí was young he worked as an assistent on the Chapel of the Virgin at Montserrat mountain located 1 hour from Barcelona, which gave him inspiration later in life to base many of his designs on nature.

-Ciutadella park fountain.
 Gaudí also worked on the cascade fountain in Ciutadella park.

-New York Skyscraper.
 In 1908 Gaudí submitted an innovative design for a New York skyscraper hotel called Attraction Hotel.
 The Attraction Hotel project was commissioned in May 1908.
-Planned at a total height of 360 metres, it was perhaps too daring for its time.
-Little is known about its origin, and the project remained obscure until 1956, when a report by Joan Matamala i Flotats called 'When the New World called Gaudí' was published.
+It was planned to be a total height of 360 metres.
+Little is known about its origin, and the project remained obscure until 1956, when a report by Joan Matamala i Flotats titled 'When the New World called Gaudí' was published.
+The drawings for the Attraction Hotel were proposed again as a basis for the rebuilding of Ground Zero in Manhattan after the 911 terror attack.

-Famous Antoni Gaudí quote.
 "To do things well, first you need love, second you need technique."

 Gaudí and Dan Brown.
 Some of his most famous buildings in Barcelona are featured in the new book Origin by bestselling author Dan Brown, who also wrote 'The Da Vinci Code'.

-Barcelona's Gaudí UNESCO World Heritage Sites:
+Gaudí World Heritage Sites Barcelona

 Park Güell